 - Minimum of one full year as a training year for both of you

-- Total commitment and willingness to working with your dog daily
+- Total commitment and willingness to work with your dog daily

-- Willingness to put practice sessions ahead of other pressing demands
+- The ability to place practice sessions ahead of other pressing demands

-- Willingness to stop whatever you are doing to work with your dog when it is confused or does not work properly.
-Plus the willingness to do this again and again throughout your first training year, and beyond
+- Stopping whatever you are doing to work with your dog when he/she is confused or does not work properly

-- Time to play with and reward your dog for a job well done each and every time they work for you
+- Play time and rewards for a job well done each and every time they work for you

-- Taking sole responsibility for the care and exercise of the dog so that the dog will bond with you
+- Taking sole responsibility for the care of the dog so that the dog will bond with you

-- Family members to refrain from giving the dog attention until the dog has completely bonded with the client
+- Family members to refrain from giving the dog attention until the dog has completely bonded with you